-For the 2018-2019 academic year, 6,633 more Minnesota FTE students enrolled in North Dakota than the reverse, resulting in an interstate payment of \$5.03 million.35 Beginning with 2017-2018, Minnesota's interstate payment is capped at \$11.02 million as a result of the 2017 renegotiated agreement.
-The agreement caps Minnesota's interstate payment at the lesser of: 1. the actual remaining marginal instructional cost balance, or 2. the annual amount appropriated by the Minnesota legislature.
+For the 2019-2020 academic year, 6,545 more Minnesota FTE students enrolled in North Dakota than the reverse, resulting in a net state obligation for Minnesota of \$11,364,200.31 However, beginning with 2017-2018, Minnesota's interstate payment is capped at \$11,018,000 as a result of the 2017 renegotiated agreement.
+The agreement caps Minnesota's interstate payment at the lesser of: 1. the actual remaining marginal instructional cost balance (\$11,364,200 for 2019-2020), or 2. the annual amount appropriated by the Minnesota legislature (\$11,018,000 for 2019-2020).
 North Dakota agreed to forgo any balance that exceeds the annual appropriation amount in exchange for the ability to increase the surcharge Minnesota students pay without approval from Minnesota if the legislature reduces the annual appropriation amount.

-35 The North Dakota agreement uses the resident tuition rate at NDSU/UND.
+31 The North Dakota agreement uses the resident tuition rate at NDSU/UND.